brenomfviana/me-level-generator/README.md

   * if the flag `-s` is entered,  then the levels on the final population will be written separately, each one in a single JSON file.
 - a random seed;
-- the number of generations;
+- the maximum time;
 - the initial population size;
 - the mutation chance;
+- the number of tournament competitors;
+- the number of rooms;
+- the number of keys;
-- the crossover chance, and;
+- the number of locks;
-- the number of tournament competitors.
+- the number of enemies, and;
+- the linear coefficient.

 ## Author